Tiger FM

 “We must live within our means and maintain law and order.
 We have fully provided for election-related expenditures so that all Ugandans can exercise their democratic right to vote,” he said.

-He further reiterated government’s commitment to fiscal discipline, stressing that the country will not spend money it does not have.
+He further reiterated the government’s commitment to fiscal discipline, stressing that the country will not spend money it does not have.
 He also directed that all public servants must be paid by the 28th day of every month, urging accounting officers to take note.

 Ggoobi revealed that the ministry has released a total of UGX 16.537 trillion for the quarter ending March 2026.
 This includes UGX 91.5 billion to Parliament, UGX 28.2 billion to the Judiciary, UGX 42 billion to the Uganda Police Force, and UGX 45 billion to the Office of the President.